Parametric Retrieval-Augmented Generation using Latent Routing of LoRA Adapters: Preliminaries

 \subsection{Parametric Retrieval-Augmented Generation}

-\textbf{Parametric RAG (PRAG)} represents an alternative approach to traditional RAG by integrating external knowledge directly into the parameters of the language model ($M$) \cite{prag,tan2025dynamic}, aiming to circumvent the computational and memory overhead associated with managing long input contexts.

-In this paradigm, each external document $\boldsymbol{d}_i \in K$ (where $K$ is the external knowledge corpus) is transformed into a \textbf{parametric embedding} $\pi_i = \mathcal{G}(\boldsymbol{d}_i)$, where $\mathcal{G}$ is a dedicated mapping function.
-To ensure an effective transformation that captures the document's content, PRAG employs a technique inspired by \textbf{Document Augmentation} to generate diverse linguistic variations and knowledge-rich pairs.
-Specifically, the original document $\boldsymbol{d}_i$ is first rewritten into multiple variations $\{\boldsymbol{d}_i^1, \boldsymbol{d}_i^2, \ldots, \boldsymbol{d}_i^n\}$, and the model $M$ is prompted to generate a set of question-answer (QA) pairs, resulting in the augmented dataset $\mathbf{A}_i$:
+\textbf{Parametric RAG (PRAG)} represents an alternative approach to traditional RAG by integrating external knowledge directly into the parameters of the language model ($\mathcal{L}$) \cite{prag,tan2025dynamic}, aiming to circumvent the computational and memory overhead for long input contexts.
+In this approach, each external document $\boldsymbol{d}_i \in K$ (where $K$ is the external knowledge corpus) is transformed into \textbf{parametric weights} $\pi_i = \mathcal{G}(\boldsymbol{d}_i)$, where $\mathcal{G}$ is a dedicated mapping function.
+To ensure an effective transformation that captures the document's content, PRAG employs a technique inspired by \textbf{Document Augmentation} to generate diverse linguistic variations and knowledge-rich Q-A pairs.
+Specifically, the original document $\boldsymbol{d}_i$ is first rewritten into multiple variations $\{\boldsymbol{d}_i^1, \boldsymbol{d}_i^2, \ldots, \boldsymbol{d}_i^n\}$, and an LLM model is prompted to generate a set of question-answer (QA) pairs, resulting in the augmented dataset $\mathbf{A}_i$ for document $\boldsymbol{d}_i$: